 Shaheed Satwant Singh Ji

-Source: (Translated by Zorawar Singh from ਜੁਝਾਰੂ ਯੋਧੇ By Maninder Singh Baja)
+Author/Source: (Translated by Zorawar Singh from ਜੁਝਾਰੂ ਯੋਧੇ By Maninder Singh Baja)

 Shaheed Bhai Satwant Singh was born in 1962 in the house of Sardar Tarlok Singh and Sardarni Pyar Kaur, in the village Agwan Kurd, district Gurdaspur.
 Village Agwan Kurd is only 3km from the India-Pakistan border.
 Bhai Sahib had 2 elder brothers, Gurnam Singh and Varyam Singh, and a younger brother and sister, Swaran Singh and Ranjit Kaur.
 Bhai Sahib was educated to a higher secondary level at Dera Baba Nanak School.